nasimali/epg-auto/README.md

 # 📺 EPG Auto-Generator (Every 72 Hours)

-This repository automatically fetches and merges EPG (Electronic Program Guide) data for a set of IPTV channels using [epg.pw](https://epg.pw), then pushes the result as a single `merged_epg.xml` file.
+This repository automatically fetches and merges EPG (Electronic Program Guide) data for a set of IPTV channels, then pushes the result as a single `merged_epg.xml` file.

 ### ✅ Included Channels